 Jeff, poor Jeff.

 If only you knew how big of an impact your Art had on people.
-You may have not had tremendous commercial success but you’ve left a great legacy behind you.
-From Radiohead, Muse, Coldplay to Moby, Damien Rice, Chris Cornell to Adele, Sia and Lana Del Rey – you inspired so many.
+You may have not had tremendous commercial success but you’ve definitely left a great legacy behind you.
+From Radiohead, Muse, Coldplay to Moby, Damien Rice, Chris Cornell and to Adele, Sia and Lana Del Rey – you’ve inspired so many.

-When I listen to ‘Lover, you should’ve come over’, which happens to be my favorite song ever, I experience a wide range of emotions: from love to agony to sadness.
-The song is so gentle and pure, it touches every fibre of my soul and leaves me breathless for a while.
+Whenever I listen to ‘Lover, you should’ve come over’, which happens to be my favourite song ever, I experience a wide range of emotions: from love to agony to sadness.
+The song is so gentle and pure, it touches every fibre of my being and leaves me breathless for a while.
 In all seriousness, it’s under my skin.
-I remember once getting to the point where I literally couldn’t move and breathe while listening to it.
-I also remember realizing that it is exactly what the real music should be – an absolute catharsis of a soul.
+I remember once getting to the point where I literally couldn’t move or breathe while listening to it.
+I also remember realizing that it is exactly what real music is – an absolute catharsis of a soul.
 I feel truly blessed to be able to understand that.

 This article definitely went out of control but hey, this is my tribute to my favourite artist, and I’ve gotta speak out!